SherG/cool-iron/blog/amazon-department-stores.md

 <a href="https://www.smh.com.au/business/companies/hointer-how-a-mathematician-got-microrobots-to-sell-you-jeans-20140722-zvqel.html" target="blank">Hointer: How a mathematician got micro-robots to sell you jeans</a>

+<a href="https://www.bbc.com/news/business-22342626" target="blank">Fear of fitting rooms: Tech to find your inner shopaholic</a>

 <a href="https://retailtechinnovationhub.com/home/2021/8/24/robotics-expert-nadia-shouraboura-joins-ocado-group" target="blank">Robotics expert Nadia Shouraboura joins Ocado Group</a>